School Field Trips in Cincinnati, OH

-Gorman Heritage Farm offers creative, hands-on, interdisciplinary field trips that relate to Ohio State Standards.
-All groups are led by trained staff and volunteers, with small groups of 10 or fewer students.
-Please let us know what you are studying in the classroom so that we can integrate it into your field trip experience, and build on your students’ prior knowledge.
+Gorman Heritage Farm offers creative, hands-on, interdisciplinary field trips that correlate with Ohio State Standards.
+All field trips are led by trained staff and volunteers, with small groups of 10 or fewer students.
+All students will enjoy grinding corn, feeding chickens, tasting from the garden and petting farm animals.
+Younger students’ experience will be sensory based, while older students’ experience will expand to include such topics as basic needs, soil/food production and local Ohio history.
+Classroom studies can be integrated into your field trip to build on students’ knowledge and understanding.

 Pre-School Field Trips